DominicL3/hey-aliens/multihop-ssh.md

 ```
 Generating public/private rsa key pair.
-Enter file in which to save the key (/home/ylo/.ssh/id_rsa): mykey
+Enter file in which to save the key (/home/ylo/.ssh/id_rsa):
 Enter passphrase (empty for no passphrase):
 Enter same passphrase again:
-Your identification has been saved in mykey.
+Your identification has been saved in id_rsa.
-Your public key has been saved in mykey.pub.
+Your public key has been saved in id_rsa.pub.
 The key fingerprint is:
 SHA256:GKW7yzA1J1qkr1Cr9MhUwAbHbF2NrIPEgZXeOUOz3Us ylo@klar
 The key's randomart image is: